Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Abstract

 \section{Abstract}

 We consider the problem of recovering an $n_1 \times n_2$ low-rank matrix with $k$-sparse singular vectors from a small number of linear measurements (sketch).
 We propose a sketching scheme and an algorithm that can recover the singular vectors with high probability, with a sample complexity and running time that both depend only on $k$ and not on the ambient dimensions $n_1$ and $n_2$.
 Our sketching operator, based on a scheme for compressed sensing by Li et al. \cite{li2019sublinear} and Bakshi et al. \cite{bakshi2016SHOFA}, uses a combination of a sparse parity check matrix and a partial DFT matrix.
 Our main contribution is the design and analysis of a two-stage iterative algorithm which recovers the singular vectors by exploiting the simultaneously sparse and low-rank structure of the matrix.
-We derive a nonasymptotic bound on the probability of exact recovery.
+We derive a nonasymptotic bound on the probability of exact recovery, which holds for any $n_1\times n_2 $ sparse, low-rank matrix.
 We also show how the scheme can be adapted to tackle matrices that are approximately sparse and low-rank.
-The theoretical results are validated by numerical simulations.
+The theoretical results are validated by numerical simulations and comparisons with existing schemes that use convex programming for recovery.